OnboardingETHCR/Testing-Onboarding/modulo3/modulo3-5.md

 ### 📦 `struct`

-A `struct` lets you group variables under a single name — perfect for modeling custom data types like users, items, or records.
+A `struct` lets you group variables under a single name, perfect for modeling custom data types like users, items, or records.

 ```solidity
 struct Task {